 Julie E. Steiner

 Courses Taught: Adv.
-Environmental Law Seminar, Environmental Law: Pollution Control, Introduction to the Law, Land Use Planning, Sustainability Law, Torts, Toxic Torts
+Environmental Law Seminar, Adv.
+Land Use & Environmental Law, Cannabis Law and Policy, Environmental Law: Pollution Control, Introduction to the Law, Land Use Planning, Sustainability Law, Torts, Toxic Torts

 Professor Steiner teaches Cannabis Law and Policy, Environmental and Land Use Law, Torts, and Introduction to Law.